FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contract_parser.md

 }
 ```

-## 4. Resolve the transaction return value.
+## 4. Resolve the transaction return value

 Depending on how the function is specified and the type of return value, 'ContractCodec' provides the following interfaces to parse the function return value。